oeamescoa/DoS_Attack_Illegal_Service/README.md

 well documented on StackOverflow and official documentation.
 Proxy services can be used (sometimes at a cost), but in our case the illegal website was weak and easily exploitable.
 There are also many alternative ways to perform DDoS and DoS attacks, all of which should be used for systems testing and ethical hacking only.
-To reiterate, this script was used for an ethical purpose only.
+To reiterate, this script was used for ethical purposes only.